-Soap dispensers are fairly reliable devices -- you push down on the finger pump, soap emerges through the spout, and the pump automatically retracts for the next cycle.
+Is your soap dispenser pump not working?
+Soap dispensers are fairly reliable devices.
+You push down on the finger pump, soap emerges through the spout, and the pump automatically retracts for the next cycle.
+But sometimes things get mess up inside the pump.
 When a pump isn't working, it's usually because it's clogged or the spring is broken.
-Internal seals may fail in a well-used pump, but they aren't replaceable and usually necessitate replacement of the pump.
+Internal seals may fail in a well-used pump, but they aren't replaceable.

 How Does It Work?

+Ready to tackle your bathroom or kitchen sink soap dispenser repair?
 Unscrew the cap from the soap container and remove the dispenser pump assembly.
 Wipe off the dispenser tube with a paper towel, then immerse the entire assembly, including the pump and the tubes, in warm water.
 Leave it for 5 minutes.
-The water dissolves congealed soap, and if the pump wasn't dispensing soap, this procedure will probably fix it.
+The water dissolves congealed soap.
+If the pump wasn't dispensing soap, this procedure may fix the issue.
 If the spring is broken, this procedure cleans the pump and makes it easier to disassemble.

-Unscrew the pump reservoir from the spout if you can -- inexpensive pumps that come on shampoo and soap bottles are often fused and don't come apart.
+If your soap dispenser still isn't working, you may need to do a little more work.
+Unscrew the pump reservoir from the spout if you can.
+Inexpensive pumps that come on shampoo and soap bottles are often fused and don't come apart.
 Separate the reservoir from the spout and remove the spring.
 Replace the spring with an identical one.